MUWCLASS/MUWCLASS/README.md

 ## Softwares Installation Instruction (using conda)

+* clone the [MUWCLASS package](https://github.com/MUWCLASS/MUWCLASS) to your local desktop

 * run the follow code to create a new conda environment muwclass; if you already have Python 3.9, you can use your own conda environment with additional Python packages installed from below

 * conda create -n muwclass python=3.9